squaregoldfish/lametric-uptimerobot/README.md

 * Number of Up monitors (e.g. `7 ↑`).
 If all are up, displays `All ↑`.
 * Number of Down montiors (e.g. `2 ↓`).
 * Number of Paused monitors. (e.g. `3 ⏸`).
 Optional - see below.
 * Number of Unknown monitors (e.g. `1 ???`).
-Usually display when a monitor has not been checked.
+Usually displayed when a monitor has not been checked.

 ## Parameters
 ### UptimeRobot API Account Key